foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/diverse_kernels_grp.rst

 The new order of dimensions is given by ``perm_dim`` array of kernel configuration structure.
 ``out`` tensor’s dimension ``idx`` corresponds to the dimension of in tensor with ``perm_dim[idx]``.
-Tensor’s data is reordered according to new shape.
+Tensor’s data is reordered according to the new shape.

 For example, if input tensors have the shape (2, 4, 8) and ``perm_dim`` order is (2, 0, 1) then output
 tensor is of the shape (8, 2, 4).
 This transpose reflects changing the feature map layout from HWC to CHW.